sandeepkumar-aitha/newman-reporter-htmlextra-extended/README.md

 3. Run `npm i`
 4. Run `npm run local-dev` to globally link the project with Newman
 5. Make your changes to the reporter
-6. Run `npx newman run collection_file.json -r htmlextra` to create a new report and see your changes in the output
+6. Run `npx newman run collection_file.json -r htmlextra-extended` to create a new report and see your changes in the output
 7. Submit a PR for review

 ---